magenta-aps/django-queryset-signals/README.rst

 ====================
 .. sourcecode:: shell

-  pip install django-query-signals
+  pip install django-queryset-signals

-And then add 'django_query_signals' to your installed apps.
+And then add 'django_queryset_signals' to your installed apps.

 How do I use it?
 ================